Grand0201/Telco-churn-analysis/README.md

-# Telecom Customer Churn Analysis
+# Telecom Customer Churn Analysis and ML Churn Prediction

 ## Project Overview
 This project analyzes customer churn behavior in a telecom company using SQL, Python, and Power BI.